YouTube Sentiment Analysis for 2018 Oscar Nominee Trailers

 Conclusion & Future Work

-Throughout the sentiment analysis of Oscar 2018 nominee trailer Youtube comments, I could observe that the number of comments of trailers demonstrated the general popularity of the movies, but and roughly the number of Oscar nominations.
+Throughout the sentiment analysis of Oscar 2018 nominee trailer YouTube comments, I could observe that the number of comments of trailers demonstrated the general popularity of the movies, but and roughly the number of Oscar nominations.
 In addition, the top 10 words used in comments and word clouds points out the relevant information about the corresponding movies.

-In the Future, I would like to investigate more into which comments got the most likes and visualize the correlation between comment counts and Oscar nominations.
+In the future, I would like to investigate more into which comments got the most likes and visualize the correlation between comment counts and Oscar nominations.
 In addition, I would like to look into the sentiments of other Oscar 2018 nominees that were not nominated for the Best Picture and find if the ones that were nominated to the Best Picture had any specific traits.

 Overall, it was an interesting project that taught me what kind of questions I want to ask when I look at a dataset as a data scientist.